 Acute angioedema of the lips and oropharynx following the oral administration of penicillin.

-Mucocutaneous ADRs of interest to oral healthcare providers include erythema multiforme (EM).
-EM is an acute T cell-mediated cytolytic reaction usually to the herpes simplex virus.
-However, in may be precipitated by NSAIDs, penicillins, anticonvulsants, and sulfonamides.
-Cutaneous lesions begin as erythematous papules that progress to form the more characteristic iris or target lesions (Figure 10).13-16 Hemorrhagic crusting of the lips (Figure 11) and vesiculoerosive lesions on unattached oral mucosal tissues are diagnostic.
+A specific mucocutaneous ADR of interest to oral healthcare providers is erythema multiforme (EM).14-17 EM is an acute T cell-mediated cytolytic reaction to immune-complex mechanisms involving antigen-antibody reactions that target small blood vessels in the skin or mucosa.
+About 90% of cases are precipitated by infection, with herpes simplex most frequently implicated.
+Other precipitating or triggering factors include medications (e.g., sulfonamides, NSAIDs, penicillins, anticonvulsants), foods, food additives, and inflammatory bowel disease.
+Cutaneous lesions begin as erythematous papules that progress to form the more characteristic iris or target lesions (Figure 10).14-17 Hemorrhagic crusting of the lips (Figure 11) and vesiculoerosive lesions on unattached oral mucosal tissues are considered pathognomonic.

 Characteristic iris or target lesions of the skin and serohemorrhagic crusting of the lips associated with erythema multiforme following the administration of ibuprofen.

 Extrinsic antigenic sources such as drugs have been identified as agents responsible for oral lichen planus (OLP)-like lesions.
 Drugs such as NSAIDs and ACE inhibitors can act as haptens and alter the antigenicity of epithelial self-antigens.
-OLP that can be traced to an extrinsic cause is more properly termed a lichenoid reaction.8,13-16 Oral lichenoid lesions most often affect the buccal mucosa (Figures 12 and 13), gingivae, the lateral border of the tongue and may be "reticular," erythematous, or atrophic.
+OLP that can be traced to an extrinsic cause is more properly termed a lichenoid reaction.8,15-17 Oral lichenoid lesions most often affect the buccal mucosa (Figures 12 and 13), gingivae, the lateral border of the tongue and may be "reticular", atrophic, or erosive.

-Arthralgia is the 24th most common ADR associated with the top 200 drugs.9 Arthralgia may be described as sharp or dull, stabbing, burning or throbbing, and may range in intensity from mild to severe.
-Drugs associated with arthralgia include ACE-inhibitors, bisphosphonates, fluoroquinolones, corticosteroids, and vaccines.
-However, only rarely is arthralgia the result of an adverse reaction to a drug.17 The most common cause of arthralgia is arthritis; other causes include injury and infection.
+Arthralgia was the 24th most commonly reported ADR associated with the top 200 drugs in 2008.9 Arthralgia may be described as sharp or dull, stabbing, burning or throbbing, and may range in intensity from mild to severe.
+A large and heterogeneous group of drugs have been implicated to include antimicrobials, anti-mycobacterials, antifungals, antidiabetics, chemotherapeutics, retinoids, cytokines, and psychotropics.
+ACE-inhibitors, bisphosphonates, fluoroquinolones, corticosteroids, and vaccines.
+Not surprisingly, no predominant pathogenetic mechanism has been identified.18 The most common cause of arthralgia is arthritis; other causes include injury and infection.